gunplar/G.U.N.D.A.M/README.md

 ### Bluetooth

-Disable ERTM so Pi can pair with the XBOX One controller `echo 'options bluetooth disable_ertm=Y' | sudo tee -a /etc/modprobe.d/bluetooth.conf`
+Disable ERTM so Pi can pair with the XBOX One controller.
+Refer to [this article](https://howchoo.com/pi/xbox-controller-raspberry-pi) for more information

+> echo 'options bluetooth disable_ertm=Y' | sudo tee -a /etc/modprobe.d/bluetooth.conf

   `bluetoothctl
   power on